Some comments from our users

 -- Boonho Ng

 "I use your product to easily learn the C language.
-I think it is a shell and learning interactively C is more easy with your product than installing linux an d use csh or tcsh shell to learn C. I found it offer more features than I'm waiting for.
+I think it is a shell and learning interactively C is more easy with your product than installing linux and use csh or tcsh shell to learn C. I found it offer more features than I'm waiting for.
 It's a great free product.
 Let me re-thank you again for your product and I want to share what I knew with my friends."

--- Marius RAMANITRA
+-- Marius Ramanitra

 "I find your software very pealsant to use and full of libraries to execute my C programs in openGL.
 And the use of shell commands are also pleasant."